When visiting South America, one great place to see is Bolivia.

 Yungas Road AKA Death Road

 Also, I recommend you take the time to go and look at Yungas Road.
 Otherwise known as Death Road, it’s quite a special place to visit.

 It is, though, named Death Road for good reason.

 Space is extremely tight, and there is ample chance to put yourself at risk.
 I recommend taking on Yungas Road with a guide if you can.

 There’s many books on South America that have written about this location.
 You must still keep your wits about you in a place like this.

-The people are friendly and welcoming, but there will be many an opportunist looking to ‘help you explore’ but in reality put you in a lot of danger.
+People are friendly and welcoming, but there is also opportunist looking to ‘help you explore’ but in reality put you in a lot of danger.

 Keep your wits about you, and pay attention to who you are talking to; if they seem even slightly off, renege on the deal and move on.

 Be sure to see it for yourself, though; few parts of nature/geography are quite so impressive as Yungas Road.

-To a more peaceful place, the beautiful Copacabana is well worth coming to see.
+To a more peaceful place, the beautiful Copacabana is worth visting.

 I recommend that you take the time to enjoy some of the local cuisine and the local drinks.